Aid to Park - 2016

 - $3,000 – Cataloochee Field Management.
 Mowing fields to maintain wildlife viewing and historic appearance of Cataloochee Valley.

 - $26,996 – Centennial Ambassador Program.
 Staff to communicate the park’s Centennial messages to the public and neighboring communities.

 - $1,000 – Centennial Hike 100 Smokies Challenge Pins.
-A special rewards for hikers who accomplished the goal of hiking 100 miles in the park in 2016
+A special reward for hikers who accomplished the goal of hiking 100 miles in the park in 2016.

 In-kind services totaled $780,906 and included salaries for staff at eight park visitor centers and publications development costs, including free publications, such as Smokies Guide newspaper and pre-press costs for sales publications.